dddrrreee/cs140e-25win/labs/7-uart/README.md

 any help is historically accurate.

 Show that:
-   1. You have a quick way of switching directories, especially switching to libpi and back.
-Try setting up aliases based on the `pushd` and `popd` commands.
-Don't keep re-typing-out `cd ../../../libpi` and `cd ../labs/8-uart/whatever`; that's a waste of your lab time.

-   2. `2-uart`: `make checkoff` passes.
-You should first ensure you can pass the tests one by one to make debugging easier.
+   1. `1-uart`: put your `uart.c` in `libpi/src` and
+      update the `libpi/Makefile`.   `make checkoff` in `1-uart` passes.
+      Remake your bootloader and put it on your sd card.

       Your `uart.c` code should make it clear why you did what you did, and supporting reasons --- i.e., have page numbers and partial quotes for each thing you did.

-   3. You should put your `uart.c` in `libpi/src` and
-      update the `libpi/makefile`.
-Remake your bootloader and put it on your sd card.

-      You should then make sure that `make check` and `make checkoff` in lab 7 still works.

-   4. Your fake pi implementation for `uart.c` gives the same hash as everyone else.
-Note, there are multiple ways to do same thing, so maybe do the first one as a way to resolve ambiguity.
+   2. Your fake pi implementation for `uart.c` gives the same hash as everyone else.
+Note, there are multiple ways to do same thing, so always set the the lower addresses before the higher.

-   5. Your software UART can reliably print and echo text between the pi and your laptop.
+   3. Your software UART can reliably print and echo text between the pi and your laptop.

 There are tons and tons of [EXTENSIONS](./EXTENSIONS.md)